ponceedi000/201-reading-notes/class-05.md

   * >  Like GIF images, PNG also have the ability to display transparent backgrounds.
 In addition to that, PNG files are capable of containing 24bit RGB color palettes and greyscale images. - www.paintshoppro.com

 ### Chapter 11: “Color” (pp.246-263) -From the Duckett HTML book
+- In this chapter, the author covered how to specify colors, color terminology, contrast, and background colors.
+- > The color property allows you to specify the color of text inside an element.
+You can specify any color in CSS in one of three ways:
+  * RGB Values: this used describing how much much red, green, and blue you want together to return a paticular color.
+Example: `color: rgb(100, 90, 100);`
+  * HEX Code: A six digit code that represents the same concept as RGB.
+Example: `color: #ee3e81;
+  * Color Names: In CSS, there are 147 predefined color names that can be recognized in browsers.
+For example: `color DarkBlue;`
+- Background-color is another property to create a color.
+Like mentioned in earlier notes, HTML see's an element as if it were in its own box.
+With that being said, you manipulate that color of that box to whatever color you;d like using one of the three methods listed above.
+- Creating proper contrast between the text and the background is important for readibility so make sure your webpage is easy to read.
+- `opacity` is a property used to make an element(s) transparent.
+You can assign it a value between 0.0(most opaque) and 1.0(most transparent).
+Example: `opacity: 0.5;`

 ### Chapter 12: “Text” (pp.264-299) -From the Duckett HTML book